nxtwrld/aouros-www/AI_SESSION_ANALYSIS.md

 **Value:** Reduces cognitive load and provides immediate visual understanding of complex diagnostic relationships

+#### Story 1.4: Minimal-Diff Change Log Overlay

+**As a** Specialist
+**I want to** see a per-iteration diff overlay on the diagram **So that** I can quickly understand what changed and why

+**Acceptance Criteria:**
+- Nodes/links changed in latest iteration are highlighted
+- Tooltip shows per-node action (prove/disprove/keep/rephrase/remove) and deltas
+- Timeline scrubber jumps to previous versions and shows diffs

+**Value:** Enables fast audit of evolving clinical reasoning

 #### Story 1.2: Identify Diagnostic Confidence Gaps

 **As a** Specialist